nanog75/hackathon/_wkinstructions/2019-02-01-playing-with-the-onbox-ios-xr-ztp-bash-library.md

 xrapply_string_with_reason
 ```

-Let's try each one of these out.
-We've already seen the existing configuration, so let's use the config merge utilities one by one to bring up four GigabitEthernet Interfaces on r1.
+We will just try `xrapply` and `xrapply_string_with_reason` as a quick showcase.
+It is an exercise for the reader to try out the other utilities outside the context of this lab.
+We've already seen the existing configuration, so let's use the config merge utilities one by one to bring up GigabitEthernet Interfaces on r1.

 <p style="margin: 2em 0!important;padding: 0.85em;font-family: CiscoSans,Arial,Helvetica,sans-serif;font-size: 0.85em !important;text-indent: initial;background-color: #fdefef;border-radius: 5px;box-shadow: 0 1px 1px rgba(0,127,171,0.25);"><b>Important</b>: We expect the user to perform the same exact steps on r2 before we head to the next section!
 Remember interfaces on both the routers should be up before we try to bring up protocols on the box using a bash script we will develop in the next section</p>